 With over 80 developments across the North of England, Midlands and into Lincolnshire, we're sure there is an ideal home for you.

 You can search by region or postcode, and then have a look into each development to pick the right area for you to put down roots.
 Whether you seek countryside living or love a little more hustle and bustle, we’re sure to have the perfect location for you.
 Or you can even search by development name if you already know your dream destination.

 Find your home

 Every Gleeson home comes with a garden and a driveway, and many of our homes have a garage.
-If you are looking for more space for a growing family well you should start by thinking about the number of bedrooms you need and how you’ll use them.
-Or consider other design features, for example, would you like an open plan feel or something more cosy?
-Whether you need a utility room or an en-suite bathroom, there is a house type to suit your every need.
+If you are looking for more space for a growing family, start by considering the number of bedrooms you’ll need and how you plan to use them.
+Or, consider other design features, such as, would you like an open plan feel or do you prefer a cosy environment?
+Whether you need a utility room, or an en-suite bathroom, Gleeson Homes builds house types to suit your every need.

 Check your budget

 This is exactly where you’ll need to start when buying a home.
 To buy a home, it’s likely that you’ll need a mortgage.
 A mortgage is a legal agreement by a bank or other lender by which they lend you the money to make your home purchase.
 The amount you will be eligible to borrow is dependent upon a number of factors and calculating your mortgage eligibility is key in identifying your budget.

 When calculating the amount you can borrow for a mortgage you’ll need to consider a number of things.

 First and foremost you’ll need to think about your annual salary.
 We’d always recommend looking at the latest market stats as this is subject to change, however commonly a mortgage lender will loan you four to four and a half times your annual salary (depending on a number of other factors too).
 They will also consider any other income you receive, including things like a second employment, freelancing, benefits, commission or bonuses.